Chromolaena odorata: Control

 Biological control with a defoliating Arctiid moth was attempted in the 1970s.

 A pilot study in the Ashanti region of Ghana introduced the moth Pareuchaetes pseudoinsulata to some effect.

 In Australia a systematic eradication programme with herbicide has been initiated.

-The gall forming tephritid fly Cecidochares connexa was introduced into Guam from Indonesia in 1998 and is widespread across the island.
+The gall-forming tephritid fly Cecidochares connexa was introduced into Guam from Indonesia in 1998 and is widespread across the island.
 Chromolaena odorata forms galls around the fly larvae that become a nutrient sink that diverts energy away from plant growth to provide nutritive tissue along the walls of the larval chamber.
 Between 1 and 7 larvae can be found in each gall.
+The size of C. connexa plants on the island was seen to decline in the year 2009–2010, probably as a result of this introduction.

 History of introduction

-In the nineteenth century Chromolaena odorata escaped from the botanical gardens at Dacca (Bangladesh), Java (Indonesia) and Peradeniya (Sri Lanka).
-In Western Africa the plant was accidentally introduced with forestry seeds.
-It was introduced as an ornamental in Southern Africa, and was introduced to Ivory Coast in 1952 to control Imperata grasses.
+In the 19th century, Chromolaena odorata escaped from the botanical gardens at Dacca (Bangladesh), Java (Indonesia) and Peradeniya (Sri Lanka).
+In Western Africa, the plant was accidentally introduced with forestry seeds.
+In Southern Africa, it was introduced as an ornamental, and in Ivory Coast in 1952 to control Imperata grasses.
 It was first found in Queensland, Australia in 1994 and was perhaps introduced with foreign pasture seeds.
 Chromolaena odorata was found on the eastern portion of the Big Island of Hawai'i in 2021.

-Uses

-The plant is referred to as "rompe saragüey" by practitioners of Santeria, who use it for spiritual purposes.
-This use was famously mentioned in the salsa song "Rompe Saragüey" by Héctor Lavoe.
-C. odorata is commonly used in Latin America as an incense to spiritually cleanse a household, especially in Santería in Cuba and Puerto Rico.